-Virtual Showcase: Planing a Lesson (PAL) project
+Virtual Showcase: Planning a Lesson (PAL) project

 What’s involved in creating an LBS lesson that flows?